Trends in College Pricing: Highlights

 The majority of full-time undergraduate students receive grant aid that helps them pay for college.

-- Between 2006-07 and 2020-21, average net tuition and fee price paid by first-time full-time in-state students enrolled in public four-year institutions was lowest in 2009-10 ($2,830 in 2020 dollars); it was an estimated $3,230 in 2020-21.
+- After adjusting for inflation, the average net tuition and fees paid by first-time full-time in-state students enrolled in public four-year institutions peaked in 2012-13 at $4,450 (in 2025 dollars) and declined to an estimated $2,300 in 2025-26.

-- Between 2006-07 and 2020-21, average net tuition and fee price paid by first-time full-time undergraduates enrolled in private nonprofit four-year institutions was lowest in 2009-10 ($14,710 in 2020 dollars); it was an estimated $15,990 in 2020-21.
+- After adjusting for inflation, the average net tuition and fees paid by first-time full-time students enrolled in private nonprofit four-year institutions declined from $19,810 (in 2025 dollars) in 2006-07 to an estimated $16,910 in 2025-26.

 Family Income